RobbingSpree/HLMSH-Novel/new chapters 2nd attempt/Chapter 7.md

   - Debug
   - Felicity
 ---
-(need to change Brun's name to Princess following what's said last chapter, maybe also have Brun take on that name then too)

 Princess felt uneasily optimistic, trying to enjoy the moment up until the other boot, she knew in her bones was coming, to drop.
 She stood behind Trouble and played with their uneven hair nervously.

 Trouble was sitting in a chair having nurses apply bandage after bandage and handful after handful of salve to her bruises and injuries.
 Brun had expected a lot harder a time of it, fraud was supposed to be a crime that took planning.
 Or at least she assumed so until today.